IAF to operationalise No.18 Squadron at Coimbatore today

 The aircraft is equipped with fly-by-wire flight control system, integrated digital avionics, multimode radar and its structure is made of composite material.

-"It is the lightest and smallest in its group of fourth generation supersonic combat aircraft," the Defence release said.
+"It is the lightest and smallest in its group of fourth generation supersonic combat aircraft," the defence release said.